pjgpetecodes/rpirobot/workshop/README.md

     https://thepihut.com/products/raspberry-pi-breadboard-half-size

-- Some Cardboard, sellotape and a gluegun if you want to build the components into a functioning Robot Arm!

-- Or, you could 3d Print this...
+- Cliff Agius and his son have created a Robot Arm to print in the `3D_Prints` directory;

+- An alternative is this one;

     https://www.thingiverse.com/thing:1015238

+- Or, if you're really adventurous, some Cardboard, sellotape and a gluegun if you want to build the components into a diy robot arm!

 This workshop will appeal to all knowledge levels.
 A working knowledge of programming will help, but all the code will be shared on GitHub!
 ## Let's get started!

 Get started below;